gdbooks/3DCollisions/Chapter4/plane-triangle.md

 ### Unit Test

-You can [Download](../Samples/SAMPLE.rar) the samples for this chapter to see if your result looks like the unit test.
+You can [Download](../Samples/3DModels.rar) the samples for this chapter to see if your result looks like the unit test.

-description of unit test
+This unit test draws a plane and some triangles.
+Triangles that intersect the plane are drawn in green.
+Triangles that don't are drawn in red.

+The constructor will throw errors if any are present in your code.

 ![UNIT](triangle_plane_intersection_ex.png)